-The BSW Hybrid Program combines online courses (junior year) with on-site instruction in Eugene (senior year) to extend BSW program access to students living in distant sites in the state of Oregon.
+The BSW Hybrid Program combines online courses (junior year) with on-site instruction in Eugene (senior year) to extend BSW program access to students living across the state of Oregon.
 The program also includes a senior year field placement in a community agency.